-ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO Ask PECC to provide a stocktake on progress to date with the APEC Food System, and carry- out an assessment of trends in food demand in the past five years and projections of demand over the next five to ten years, to be completed by Spring (April) 2005.
-Urge the World Bank to consider ways of assisting developing APEC economies adjust to the full implementation of the APEC Food System to be advised by Spring (April) 2005.
-Last year nine economies reported on market access for agricultural products in a new electronic IAP Chapter on the APEC Food System, and more economies are expected to report this year.
+ABAC RECOMMENDATION WHAT APEC HAS ALREADY DONE WHAT APEC PLANS TO DO Ask PECC to provide a stocktake on progress to date with the APEC Food System, and carry-out an assessment of trends in food demand in the past five years and projections of demand over the next five to ten years, to be completed by Spring (April) 2005.
+Urge the World Bank to consider ways of assisting developing APEC economies adjust to the full implementation of the APEC Food Last year nine economies reported on market access for agricultural products in a new electronic IAP Chapter on the APEC Food System, and more economies are expected to report this year.
 System, to be advised by Spring (April) 2005.
 Declare in Busan in November 2005 that APEC economies will be free of all export constraints - subsidies, embargoes, taxes - by 2010 or earlier.
 In Santiago, APEC Ministers stressed the importance of agricultural reform, including the abolition of all forms of agricultural export subsidies and unjustifiable export prohibitions and restrictions at an early date, substantial reduction of trade-distorting domestic support, as well as substantial improvements in market access.
 This builds upon Leaders' statement in Bangkok to "Work towards the abolition of all forms of agricultural export subsidies, unjustifiable export prohibitions and restrictions, and commit ourselves to work in the negotiating group on rules in accordance with the Doha mandate."
 Ministers also acknowledged the importance of the APEC High Level Policy Dialogue on Agricultural Biotechnology in realizing the benefits of agricultural productivity, improved food security, and protection of environmental resources.
 The 4th APEC High Level Policy Dialogue on Agricultural Biotechnology was held in Seoul from 1-3 March 2005.
 The DDA negotiations on agriculture will be on the agenda for the APEC Ministerial and Leaders' Meetings in November.
-F. Digital Economy Implement the Leaders' Digital Economy Statement adopted in Los Cabos and additional The Leaders Pathfinder Statement to Implement APEC Policies on Trade and the CTI and other fora will continue work on the Digital Economy in the coming year.
+F. Digital Economy Implement the Leaders' Digital Economy The Leaders Pathfinder Statement to CTI and other fora will continue work on the Statement adopted in Los Cabos and additional Implement APEC Policies on Trade and the Digital Economy in the coming year.